 Basic Principle and Primary Goal

-The IFF anti-doping education programme approach requires cooperation with the national anti-doping organisations in order for the athletes to primarily receive anti-doping education in their own language from the national anti-doping organisation or national association.
+The aim of the IFF anti-doping education programme is that the players first experience with anti-doping should be through information and education, rather than doping control.
+The IFF’s anti-doping education programme approach requires cooperation with the national anti-doping organisations in order for the athletes to primarily receive anti-doping education in their own language from the national anti-doping organisation or national association.
 In addition, E-learning programmes are utilised.
-The focus is on educating the younger athletes and new teams entering the IFF Events.
-More on the IFF Anti-Doping Education Programme here.

 - Swiss NADO Clean Winner (available in French, German and Italian)